 “As summer draws near, I get way too many messages from people asking me for recommendations and tips about beautiful and famous Greek islands such as Mykonos, Santorini, Crete, etc. I’ll start a series of recommendations for all of them.
-This essential Mykonos travel guide is about “the island of the winds” ️ so let’s get right to the top things to know before visiting Mykonos!
+This essential Mykonos travel guide for first time visitors is about “the island of the winds”, so let’s get right to the top things to know before visiting Mykonos!

 2. Mykonos is generally considered an expensive destination, however, there are always budget options in terms of accommodation and food.
 So, look for those if you need to.

 3. Chora town (the main town) is an absolute must to visit and one of the top destinations of the essential Mykonos travel guide, which you’ll probably do anyway if you visit Mykonos.
 Probably the most picture-perfect little town you’ve ever seen, anywhere.
 Full of shops, life, classic white-washed narrow streets, friendly locals.
 Make sure you walk around enough to discover it all and make your way to the famous windmills spot and Little Venice area (on the picture!) where there’s plenty of bars and restaurants.

 5. Mykonos has two ports, the old and the new one.
 Make sure it’s clear which port you arrive at and then which one you leave from.
 They’re both close to each other and there’s a local shuttle bus that takes you to the main town.
 It’s not hard to find, everyone will probably be going to its direction.